Distributed Event-based State Estimation: Preliminaries and Problem Formulation

 \section{Preliminaries and Problem Formulation}

-In this section, we formally introduce the considered NCS and the centralized observer-based control design, which serves as a reference for the distributed and event-based scheme developed in this article.
+In this section, we formally introduce the considered NCS and the centralized observer-based control design, which serves as a reference for the distributed and event-based scheme developed in this report.